coppertech/RaspberryPi/README.md

 ## MM Display ##

-I wanted to simulate my Google calendar (along with shared calendars) in the same format.
+I wanted to simulate my Google calendar (along with shared calendars) in the same format as on Google.
 I also wanted a simple clock and an upcoming events list.
 From there I just looked through the Third Party Modules to see what would be cool.
 I ended up implementing the following modules on my initial version: